Hclishikawa/roman_encode_decode/README.md

 roman_encode_decode   test      4182c4732c7c   23 hours ago   804MB
 ```

 18. Run the production docker container to insure that we get the expected results.
-(Same as what we got in test.)
+(Same results as what we got in test.)

 ```bash
 docker run --rm -it --name prod1 roman_encode_decode:prod